goofy5752/Tour-Of-Heroes/README.md

 # AngularTOH
 ## Web project based on Angular 8 & ASP.NET Core Web API + MSSQL

-## DescriptionSimple
+## Description
-  - Website for movies with user profile + comment section under every character for user feedback
+  - Simple web application for movies with user profile + comment section under every character for user feedback

 ### How to run the project
   - Change the local db connection string at appseting.json with your local server.